Aromasin Side Effects

-Note: This document contains side effect information about exemestane.
-Some of the dosage forms listed on this page may not apply to the brand name Aromasin.
+Note: This page contains information about the side effects of exemestane.
+Some of the dosage forms included on this document may not apply to the brand name Aromasin.

-Some side effects of Aromasin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aromasin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to exemestane: oral tablet

 Along with its needed effects, some unwanted effects may be caused by exemestane (the active ingredient contained in Aromasin).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking exemestane:More common

 - Cough or hoarseness